ConstantRobotics-Ltd/VStabiliser/README.md

     /// Instant (for one frame) vertical image offset in pixels.
 The library
     /// should add this offset to next processed video frame.
     INSTANT_Y_OFFSET,
-    /// Instant (for one frame) rotational angle in degree.
+    /// Instant (for one frame) rotational angle in radians.
 The library
     /// should add this offset to next processed video frame.
     INSTANT_A_OFFSET,
     /// Algorithm type.
 Default values: